Use OpenAI-Compatible APIs¶

 Base URL, not the full/chat/completionsURL - make sure the endpoint supports

-If the server only implements Responses or some custom schema, Koharu's current OpenAI-compatible integration will not work without an adapter or proxy because Koharu currently talks to chat/completions.
+If the server only implements the newer Responses API or some custom schema, Koharu's current OpenAI Compatible integration will not work without an adapter or proxy because Koharu currently talks to chat/completions.

 Common mistakes¶